-3 Information on the Counsel General can be seen Constitutional QuickNote 4.
+3 Information on the Counsel General can be seen in QuickGuide 25.

-4 These are the staff working for all Assembly Members such as Committee Service staff and the Table Office.i.e. it is the "legislative branch".
-The Office of the Presiding Officer, became the Presiding Officer and then the Assembly Parliamentary Service.
+4 These are the staff working for all Assembly Members such as Members' Research and Committee Service staff and the Table Office, i.e. it is the "legislative branch".
+The Office of the Presiding Officer became the Presiding Office and then the Assembly Parliamentary Service.